czw0078/density_plot/README.md

 # DensityPlot
-A electron density difference calculation from orbital functions and visualization by Python Matplot for computational chemistry
+An electron density difference calculation from orbital functions and visualization by Python Matplot for computational chemistry